What is birth asphyxia?

-Asphyxia means lack of oxygen.
-Birth asphyxia happens when a baby's brain and other organs do not get enough oxygen before, during or right after birth.
+Asphyxia (as-FIX-ee-uh) means lack of oxygen and blood flow to the brain.
+Birth asphyxia happens when a baby’s brain and other organs do not get enough oxygen and nutrients before, during or right after birth.
 This can happen without anyone knowing.
-Without oxygen, cells cannot work properly.
-Waste products (acids) build up in the cells and cause temporary or permanent damage.
+Without oxygen and nutrients, cells cannot work properly.
+Waste products (acids) build up in the cells and cause damage.

 - Too little oxygen in the mother’s blood before or during birth

-- Problems with the placenta separating from the uterus too soon
+- Problems with the placenta separating from the womb too soon

 - Very long or difficult delivery

 - Problems with the umbilical cord during delivery

 - A serious infection in the mother or baby

 - High or low blood pressure in the mother

 - Baby’s airway is not formed properly